Is your legacy infrastructure protected against unplanned downtime?

 The DTrace assists with tuning and troubleshooting the Solaris OS by providing detailed real-time information on system behavior and performance.
 In contrast, PSH takes precautionary measures to reduce the damage caused by future significant hazards that may result in downtime, saving both time and money.

-Solaris on SPARC offers a virtualization option that enables businesses to run multiple instances of the OS on a single physical server.
+Solaris servers on SPARC offers a virtualization option that enables businesses to run multiple instances of the OS on a single physical server.
 It helps in saving on additional hardware expenses and improving resource utilization.

 Sun Solaris operating system is known for its versatility and supports a range of hardware platforms like SPARC and x86 architectures without any compatibility issues.
 Also, its infrastructure allows it to work seamlessly with other applications and operating systems.

-Solaris on SPARC can also be used in a cloud computing ecosystem to host cloud-based applications and virtual machines.
+Solaris servers on SPARC can also be used in a cloud computing ecosystem to host cloud-based applications and virtual machines.
 Its advanced virtualization technology allows multiple OS to run on a single server.

 Due to its scalability and ability to manage heavy workloads efficiently, Oracle Solaris SPARC is widely used in enterprise computing, especially in large data centers and high-end computing ecosystems.